Azure-Samples/active-directory-dotnetcore-console-up-v2/README.md

 ```Shell
 git clone https://github.com/Azure-Samples/active-directory-dotnetcore-console-up-v2.git
 ```

-or download and exact the repository .zip file.
+or download and extract the repository .zip file.

-> Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the name of the sample is quiet long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 #### Operating the sample